 I start them in six-cell pots that are 3″ deep, then transplant into 4” pots after a few weeks.
 Then, transplant into the garden when they are about 4” tall.

 Sun sun sun!
-These plants love the sun and can be a great addition if you have a drier area.
+Mexican Hat Flower loves the sun and can be a great addition if you have a drier area as they are quite drought tolerant.
 They don’t require much watering, but as always – if you see the edges of leaves turning brown and crispy, then give them a drink.

 I’ve had them flop over after a while, as the stems can get a bit top heavy.
 But, I’ve found this to be something that happens to individual stems.
 Overall, this is a very easy plant to grow, and gives long blooms.

 I personally have 5 (as of now) grouped, and use them as a border between some taller flowers and smaller plants (winecups).
 They can also be used to reestablish or naturalize an area, with the large amount of seed they produce and the ease of germination.

 Does Mexican Hat make a good cut flower?

 And the best part – when it is time to compost the flowers, you can be assured that the plants have produced tons of new blooms for a new bouquet!

-Is Mexican Hat Edible?
+Is Mexican Hat Edible or Medicinal?